fredvbrug/RaceModel_simulations/README.md

 The folder also contains three subfolders:

 - */simulated_data*: this folder contains the simulated data reported in the manuscript.
-When new simulations are run, the data will appear in this folder (the old files will be overwritten).
+When new simulations are run, the data will appear in this folder.
 - */processed_data*: this folder contains the relevant (averaged) go and stop estimates for each simulated 'participant'
 - */summary_data*: this folder contains the plots with the data summaries (as reported in the manuscript).

+Note that data in the 'simulated_data' folder will be overwritten when new simulations are run; data in the two other folders will be overwritten when the new data are processed and summarised.

 ### The 'power_tests' folder
 The second set of simulations ('power_tests' folder) explored how different parameters affected the power to detect SSRT differences.
-This code can be adjusted to determine the required sample size under varying conditions, or acceptable levels of go omissions and RT distribution skew.
+This code can be adjusted to determine (1) required sample size under varying conditions and (2) acceptable levels of go omissions and RT distribution skew.

 In the main 'power_tests' folder, three R scripts can be found: